aureamunoz/hello-world-fwless/README.md

  <dependency>
       <groupId>io.dekorate</groupId>
       <artifactId>kubernetes-annotations</artifactId>
-      <version>0.13.1</version>
+      <version>0.13.6</version>
  </dependency>
 ```

 Next, we will add a Java annotation for `Dekorate` to tune the YAML resources.
-It's possible [to configure Dekorate using](https://github.com/dekorateio/dekorate#usage) Java annotations, configuration properties (application.properties), both.
+It's possible [to configure Dekorate using](https://github.com/dekorateio/dekorate#usage) Java annotations, configuration properties (application.properties) or both.
 In this case we will use, Java annotations, more specificlly  [`@KubernetesApplication`](https://github.com/dekorateio/dekorate#kubernetes) which also gives us access to more Kubernetes specific configuration options.
 Edit the App class and add the following annotation.